Congratulations on your new Piercing, and thank you sincerely for choosing to place your trust in us!

-After about 6-8 weeks you should notice the swelling to be considerably less, it is very important to return to us for a check-up.
+After about 6-8 weeks or 2-4 weeks (Oral Piercings) you should notice the swelling to be considerably less, it is very important to return to us for a check-up.

 At that point, if your piercing is ready, we will replace the bar with a shorter, snugger fitting one.

 Labret Bar downsize service and the check ups are included in your original piercing fee.